-The District's Management Planning fund budget was amended during the year.
-The actual results were more favorable than those projected by the 2021 budget.
-Revenues were under budget by \$80,971, which can be attributed to grant revenue being over budget by \$180,461.
-Expenditures were lower than budgeted by \$640,031, which is mostly due to project costs.
+The District's Management Planning fund budget was not amended during the year.
+The actual results were more favorable than those projected by the 2023 budget.
+Revenues were under budget by \$79,661, which can be attributed to grant revenue being under budget.
+Expenditures were substantially lower than budgeted which is mostly due to the timing of projects.